n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 ---
 layout: post
-title:  "RCE Cornucopia - Walkthrough"
+title:  "RCE Cornucopia - Walk-through"
 date:   2018-10-31
 ---

 RCE Cornucopia is a series of remote code execution challenges created by [Dejan Zelic](https://dejandayoff.com) for the CTF at AppSec USA 2018.
-Deloyment information and solutions from the author are available [here](https://dejandayoff.com/rce-cornucopia---appsec-usa-2018-ctf-solution/).
+Deployment information and solutions from the author are available [here](https://dejandayoff.com/rce-cornucopia---appsec-usa-2018-ctf-solution/).

-TODO for each level confirm previous tricks don't work.

 ![RCE Cornucopia](/img/rce-cornucopia/rce000.png)